 Current statistical analysis of households reporting income at specific class-based levels bear this reality out.
 Currently, most statistical models place households making between $25,000 and $100,000 per year within the middle class, with the upper and lower classes falling above and below this bracket, respectively.

-Even though upper class percentages shrank during the late 2000’s recession, they have rebounded and hit new high water marks in 2017, where they stand at a whopping 29.2%.
-Meanwhile, the middle class has shrank to an all-time low at around 50.5% of US populations.
-While these statistical breakdowns don’t address precise dollar amounts, many attribute these shifts to further growth at both extreme ends of the income spectrum.
+Even though upper-class percentages shrank during the late 2000’s recession, they have rebounded and hit new high water marks in 2017, where they stand at a whopping 29.2%.
+Meanwhile, the middle class has shrunk to an all-time low at around 50.5% of the US population.
+While these statistical breakdowns don’t address precise dollar amounts, many attribute these shifts to further growth at both extremes of the income spectrum.

 Currently, more social and political authorities are starting to sound the alarm on this growing trend in income inequality.
-If it is allowed to continue without reprieve, the US faces the prospect of losing its all-important middle class, further depending inequalities in other aspects of American life.
+If allowed to continue without reprieve, the US faces the prospect of losing its all-important middle class, further depending on inequalities in other aspects of American life.

 Wages Remain Below Peak